-What would be your favorite remarkable campaigns that is not yours, but is out in the world crushing it.
+What would be your favorite remarkable campaign that is not yours, but is out in the world crushing it?

 That’s the point that really impresses me.
 You see a cleaner that’s faster than 30 seconds, you go “Wow!”.
 Overnight?
 Really?
 So that’s one I’ve never forgotten, and I think it’s a very good example of an advantage that was never probably an advantage in the first place.

 It’s like selling a weight loss cure “that only takes 2 years!”.